mdn/content/files/en-us/web/javascript/inheritance_and_the_prototype_chain/index.md

 When it comes to inheritance, JavaScript only has one construct: objects.
 Each object has a private property which holds a link to another object called its **prototype**.
 That prototype object has a prototype of its own, and so on until an object is reached with `null` as its prototype.
 By definition, `null` has no prototype, and acts as the final link in this **prototype chain**.
 It is possible to mutate any member of the prototype chain or even swap out the prototype at runtime, so concepts like [static dispatching](https://en.wikipedia.org/wiki/Static_dispatch) do not exist in JavaScript.

 While this confusion is often considered to be one of JavaScript's weaknesses, the prototypical inheritance model itself is, in fact, more powerful than the classic model.
-It is, for example, fairly trivial to build a classic model on top of a prototypical model — as is how [classes](/en-US/docs/Web/JavaScript/Reference/Classes) are implemented.
+It is, for example, fairly trivial to build a classic model on top of a prototypical model — which is how [classes](/en-US/docs/Web/JavaScript/Reference/Classes) are implemented.

-Although classes are now widely adopted and have become a new paradigm in JavaScript, it does not bring a new inheritance pattern.
-While it abstracts most of the prototypical mechanism away, it is still useful to understand how prototypes work under the hood.
+Although classes are now widely adopted and have become a new paradigm in JavaScript, classes do not bring a new inheritance pattern.
+While classes abstract most of the prototypical mechanism away, understanding how prototypes work under the hood is still useful.

 ## Inheritance with the prototype chain